-1 Side marker light LED 2 Marker light LED
+1 Side marker light Ba15s 12 V 5 W 2 Marker light LED

-12.8 Replacing bulbs, internal
+12.9 Replacing bulbs, internal

 - ▶ Bulbs and light fittings can be extremely hot.
-Therefore, allow lights to cool down before changing bulbs. - ► Shut off the power supply on the safety cut-out in the 230 V fuse box before changing bulbs. - ▶ Store bulbs in a safe place inaccessible to children. - ▶ Do not use any bulb that has been dropped or which shows scratches in its glass.
-The bulb might burst. - ► Halogen lamps can get very hot.
+Therefore, allow lights to cool down before changing bulbs. - ► Shut off the power supply on the safety cut-out in the 230 V fuse box before changing bulbs. - Store bulbs in a safe place inaccessible to children. - ▶ Do not use any bulb that has been dropped or which shows scratches in its glass.
+The bulb might burst. - ▶ Lights can get very hot.
 When the light is switched on, there must always be a safety distance of 30 cm between light and flammable objects.
 Fire hazard! - ▶ Do not replace the LEDs in lamps with standard light bulbs.
 Risk of fire due to intense heat build up.

 - A new bulb should not be touched with the fingers.
-Use a cloth when installing the new bulb. - $\,$ Only use bulbs of the same type and with the correct wattage. - ▷ If LEDs in lights are defect, contact an authorised dealer or service centre.
+Use a cloth when installing the new bulb. - > Only use bulbs of the same type and with the correct wattage. - $\, \triangleright \,$ If LEDs in lights are defect, contact an authorised dealer or service centre.

-12.8.1 Ceiling lamp
+12.9.1 Ceiling lamp (cover with clips)

-Fig. 205 Ceiling lamp
+Fig. 231 Ceiling lamp